Examples: how much people pay for care homes

 See how much people pay for their care homes and how we work out the amount of financial help they get.

 We use a financial assessment, also known as a means test, to work out how much people should pay towards their care home costs.
-You'll find examples of financial assessments on this page.
+You will find examples of financial assessments on this page.

 Example 1: savings less than £14,250 and no property